MikeSWang/Triumvirate/publication/joss/paper.md

 user feedback.
 One extension of interest is the inclusion of other three-point clustering estimators with different coordinate systems and compression choices, and the functionality to transform between them.
+The ability to measure clustering statistics from a density field already sampled on a mesh grid may also be useful.
+In addition, porting the code to graphic processing units (GPUs) can bring further parallelisation that can enhance the performance of the code.

 # Acknowledgements